Smartphones are so widely used nowadays – 3.8B are in circulation in September 2021 - that we hardly believe they did not exist a few years ago.

 The rise of contactless payments for low-value transactions has increased the number of scenarios in which no CVM is used.

-When considering the idea of using a biometric fingerprint instead of a PIN code for CVM for an EMV banking card, the product design must fit with existing CVM standards (biometric CVMs are already standardized for sensor-on-terminal use cases and sensor-on smartphones).
+When considering the idea of using a biometric fingerprint instead of a PIN code for CVM for an EMV banking card, the product design must fit with existing CVM standards (biometric CVMs are already standardised for sensor-on-terminal use cases and sensor-on smartphones).

 In other words, the biometric system on the card provides the result of the fingerprint verification to the payment application.
 The app then uses the information to confirm a payment or switch to another CVM if another method is needed.